DmitryBondarenko1/solid-spoon/Console.md

 And select a Color Scheme you want to edit from the Scheme dropdown list.
 Note that here you also have the ability to **Export** and **Import** Color Schemes.
 Schemes are saved in .icls, .jar or .xml format.

-To switch between schemes choose **View** -> **Quick Switch Scheme** in the main menu.
+You can easily switch to a deired scheme in the main screen of IntelliJ IDEA.
+To switch between schemes, choose **View** -> **Quick Switch Scheme** in the main menu.
 In the pop-up window that opens select the desired scheme (Colors and Fonts, Code Style, etc.).
 In the suggestion list, click the desired option.

 **Customizing Console Font**

-Now lets navigate to the **Console Font** section where you can define preferred font style, size, spacing, and other font parameters.
+Now let's navigate to the **Console Font** section where you can define preferred font style, size, spacing, and other font parameters.
 While **Font**, **Size**, **Line Spacing** parameters are self-explanatory, **Fallback Font** parameter is used for symbols not supported by the main font.
 As you make your settings, font example is instantly shown in the preview at the bottom of the page.

 **Customizing Console Colors**